karare1/quiz-game/README.md

 - The website was assessed in various browsers: Mozilla Firefox, Google Chrome and Microsoft Edge.
   Live link was tested on Huawei P30, Samsung A50 to test smaller screen sizes, on a small display laptop - HP ProBook 430 and also on a larger display laptop - Dell Latitude 5580. <br>
   Each of the pages functioned well.

+### Fixed Bugs
+preventDefault() removed html validation (min 4 and max 10 letters) I have applied an extra function in javascript to prevent submitting usernames that do not meet the criteria

 ### Unfixed Bugs
 None I am aware of.